Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 However, this deviation from natural living comes at the price of compromised health because it means moving away from the naturally evolved balance between body biochemistry and natural food chemistry.

 So where can we go from here?
-Given our genetic, anatomical, and physiological similarities, it is undoubtedly plausible that we can learn about our diet from chimpanzees.
-And – other than us – they are smarter and stick to nature within their natural habitat.
+Given our remarkable genetic, anatomical, and physiological similarities, it is undoubtedly plausible that we can learn about our diet from chimpanzees.
+As opposed to us – the animals are smart and stick to nature within their natural habitat!

 The chimps’ diet helps us understand the human diet

 Chimpanzees are observable within their wild, natural habitat.
-Unlike in humans, we can study what foods the animals choose from nature – raw and unaltered.
-In contrast, humans have created a filter of civilization that clouds our view of what human biologically suitable foods are.
-It has got to the point that we wouldn’t eat many of the modern foods, that we eat on a daily basis, raw and unseasoned!
+Unlike humans, we can study what foods the animals choose from nature – raw and unaltered.
+In contrast, humans have created a filter of civilization that clouds our view of what biologically suitable foods for humans are.
+It has got to the point that we wouldn’t eat many of the modern foods that we eat on a daily basis, raw and unseasoned!

 Therefore, a realistic depiction of the chimpanzees’ diet is highly relevant to what we think a healthy human diet looks like!
 For example, a distorted perception of meat consumption (and generally food choices) of chimpanzees results in a misleading promotion of an omnivorous high-meat diet in humans!
-Chimpanzees do hunt but eat much less meat than we find in an average human diet – chimps eat 1-2 % meat, while the standard diet of humans contains nearly 20% of meat.
+Chimpanzees do hunt but eat much less meat than we find in an average human diet – chimps eat 1-2 % meat, while the standard diet of humans contains nearly 20% meat.
+Chimps get most of their protein from fruits and nuts, not animal-based foods!
+Read this in-depth article here.

 Besides meat consumption, the chimpanzee diet also helps us critically evaluate other foods and environmental factors of their habitat in a comparative approach (see below).